chaos-kit/banana-phone/README.md

 # 🍌 Banana Phone API 🍌

-Banana Phone API 📞 is a relay API that acts as a bridge between clients and larger language models like LM Studio Server or similar platforms.
-It features a suite of functionalities including API key-based access control, automatic message formatting (autostyle), and real-time streaming responses from language models.
+Banana Phone API 📞 is a relay API that acts as a bridge between clients and larger language model inferencing servers.
+It is specifically designed to compliment LM Studio Server, but should be compatible with any, OpenAI-compatible endpoints.
+It features a suite of functionalities including API key-based access control, automatic message formatting to match the active model (some setup required), and real-time streaming responses from language models.
+It is lightweight and kind-hearted.

 ## 🎉 Features